cvb941/HAHA/README.md

 # HAHA - Highly Available Home Assistant
 A [Docker swarm](https://docs.docker.com/engine/swarm/) solution allowing to run Home Assistant in a highly available, failover configuration.

 Uses [Ansible](https://www.ansible.com/) playbooks for setup and removal of the cluster on target devices.
-[GlusterFS](https://www.gluster.org/) for file synchronization between the nodes.
+[GlusterFS](https://www.gluster.org/) for real-time file synchronization between the nodes.

-Deploys a fully redundant Home Assistant stack with configured [MariaDB Galera Cluster](https://galeracluster.com/) and [Mosquitto](https://mosquitto.org/) MQTT broker.
+Deploys a fully redundant Home Assistant stack with pre-configured [MariaDB Galera Cluster](https://galeracluster.com/) and [Mosquitto](https://mosquitto.org/) MQTT broker.

 ## How it works
 This project provides a docker-compose file which deploys a stack with Home Assistant, MariaDB, Mosquitto and optionally Portainer containers.

 Even though by itself, Docker provides a failover capability by rescheduling failed containers, it doesn't transfer any state between them.
 This is important, as without state transfer the new containers would simply start from scratch, everytime a new container would be started.

-To achieve state transferring for a stateful application such as this, this project configures a realtime file-based synchronization between the nodes for the Home Assistant directory and Mosquitto retain files, using the network filesystem [GlusterFS](https://www.gluster.org/).
+To achieve state transferring for a stateful application such as this, this project configures a real-time file-based synchronization between the nodes for the Home Assistant directory and Mosquitto retain files, using the network filesystem [GlusterFS](https://www.gluster.org/).

 As for the MariaDB database used for the recording of history in Home Assistant, the [Galera Cluster](https://galeracluster.com/) is setup and used in a master/master configuration, synchronizing the databases throughout the cluster.